PCSAT2 Design Page

-PCSAT2 completed a 4 week test of its PSK31 Transponder mode and is now operating in APRS Packet Digipeater mode.
-It is also producing good solar cell science data being collected by special ham radio volunteer ground stations around the world.
+PCSAT2 completed a 4 week test of its PSK31 Amateur Radid HF/UHF Transponder mode and is now operating in APRS Packet Digipeater mode.
+Its telemetry and downlink user data is being collected by special ham radio volunteer ground stations around the world.
 You can see the live telemetry on the web.
 Announcements will be made on the AMSAT-BB Email reflector.

 Click for great view installed and Zoomed in view

 PCSAT2/MISSE5/PEC: MISSE is a Materials International Space Station Experiment using a Passive Experiment Container (PEC) to fly space environment samples to space and back.
 It has flown 4 times including a year on MIR as MEEP.
 It is attached to the exterior of the ISS during an EVA to expose its samples to space as shown below.
 MISSE5 was assembled at the Navy Research Labs, with samples of high-tech DOD solar cells on the side of MISSE that faces the sun.
-On the back side, the Naval Academy has provided an Amateur Satellite Communications system similar to what it is flying on PCsat .
-It supports educational and student outreach objectives of both AMSAT, ARRL and NASA as well as provide telemetry on the health of the system.
+It has no Radio system and accumulates its data in EEPROM for review on return to earth.
+On the back side, the Naval Academy was able to conjur a ride for its Amateur Satellite Communications system similar to what it is flying on PCsat .
+It supports educational and student outreach objectives of both AMSAT and ARRL as well as provide telemetry on the health of the system.

 The PCSAT2comm system operates in the ITU Amateur Satellite Service in cooperation with ARISS and can provide a PSK-31 multi-user transponder, an FM voice repeater for possible use with ISS Crew communications and an AX.25 packet system for possible use as a UI digipeater and for telemetry, command, control as shown in the block diagram.
 The PEC is basically a suitcase for travel that opens in space as shown above.
-The solar panel side of the PEC contains new technology solar cells and telemetry from PCSAT2 will include data on the techincal investigation of the radiation effects on these cells.
+The solar panel side of the PEC contains new technology solar cells which will be captured into EEPROM on the techincal investigation of the radiation effects on these cells.
+THe EEPROM science data will be reviewd after a year in space when the PEC hardware is returned to Earth.
 See the Paper on PCSAT2's operation in the Amateur Satellite Service or the Full ITU rules as published by the IARU .